 The course of true love is never smooth, and in colonial New England young couples had many courtship customs to contend with.

-Engagements Were Difficult to Break.
-Divorces were difficult to obtain in early New England, but even breaking off an engagement could cause a legal row.
+Divorces were hard (though not impossible) to get in early New England, but even breaking off an engagement could cause a legal row.
 In the earliest days of the Plymouth Colony men could and did sue their future fathers-in-law for withdrawing consent to marry their daughters.
 And men and women who were jilted (or shabbed as it was sometimes called), could sue for lost time spent in courting.

-In a 1660 case in New Haven, Sarah Tuttle was fined for kissing Jacob Murline.
+In a 1660 case in New Haven, Sarah Tuttle had to pay a fine for kissing Jacob Murline.
 Jacob seized one of Sarah's gloves and playfully said he would return it if she gave him a kiss.
 Quite a kiss it was.
 The couple kept at it for a half an hour, to the shock of someone who spotted them and had them hauled to court.
 The result was a rebuke and a fine for Sarah.

-"In the evening Sam Gerrish comes not; we expected him; Mary dress'd herself; it was a painfull disgracefull disapointment."
+In the evening Sam Gerrish comes not; we expected him; Mary dress'd herself; it was a painfull disgracefull disapointment.

-No word on how well it worked.
+No word on how well that colonial courtship custom worked.

 Thanks to Customs and Fashions of Old New England by Alice Morse Earle.
 This story about colonial courtship customs was updated in 2019.